Top 10 Waterfalls in Austria

 Planning an Austria waterfall trip

-Salzburg province is the richest base, with Krimml, Golling, Gastein, and the Liechtensteinklamm all within a couple of hours.
-Tyrol (Stuibenfall, Schleierfall, Umbalfälle) rewards a separate trip, as does Carinthia's Maltatal.
-The Hohe Tauern National Park concentrates the grandest glacial falls.
+Salzburg province is the richest base, with Krimml, Golling, Gastein, and the Liechtensteinklamm all within a couple of hours' drive.
+The city of Salzburg itself is a natural hub with international flights, a direct rail connection to Bad Gastein on the Tauern Railway, and good road access south through the Gasteinertal and west toward Krimml.
+Tyrol (Stuibenfall, Schleierfall, Umbalfälle) rewards a separate trip — Innsbruck has a major airport and the Ötztal falls are only an hour's drive south.
+Carinthia's Maltatal is best combined with the Hohe Tauern road or a base in Spittal an der Drau.
+The Hohe Tauern National Park, which spans Salzburg, Carinthia, and East Tyrol, concentrates the grandest glacial falls and is itself Austria's largest protected area.
 Peak flow is the summer melt, June to August; gorges can be hazardous or closed in winter and early spring when ice and high water make walkways unsafe.
+Entry fees at most sites are modest, typically in the range of a few euros per adult.

 Glacial timing and the daily flow cycle

 A detail worth knowing for Austria's glacier-fed falls — Krimml, Umbalfälle, Fallbach — is that their flow follows a daily rhythm as well as a seasonal one.
-On warm summer days, glacial melt peaks in the afternoon and evening, so a fall can be noticeably fuller at 4pm than at 9am.
+On warm summer days, glacial melt peaks in the afternoon and evening, so a fall can be noticeably fuller at 4 pm than at 9 am.
 Photographers chasing maximum volume should visit late in the day in high summer, while those wanting softer light and fewer crowds may prefer the calmer morning flow.
 This daily cycle is most pronounced in July and August, when melt rates are highest and the difference between morning and evening discharge is greatest.
+Snow-fed falls like the Golling and Riesachfälle do not follow this pattern as strongly, since their source is groundwater and snowpack rather than active glacial melt.
+Timing visits to mid-morning at snowfed falls and to mid-afternoon at glacial falls generally gives the best combination of light and volume.

 Explore on the map